andjar/dokuroam/README.md

 </php>
 ```

 Clicking on the "Export" button will run pandoc and redirect you to the file's location.
 For the citation to work, you should add your references in the beginning of your dokuwiki page.
+At the moment, there is no control of file access.

 ### Allow wikification of hidden fields in the bureaucracy plugin